ccustodio99/iLCCD/docs/system-settings.md

 Navigate to **Settings → Email** (under **Communication**) to modify these values.

+## Contact Information
+Set a global phone number and email address displayed in notification footers and other communications.

+- **Email** – main contact address for site inquiries
+- **Phone** – optional hotline number or extension

+Access this screen under **Settings → Contact Info**.

 ## Seeded Configuration Keys
 The following settings are created by `Database\\Seeders\\SettingSeeder`: